Morus cathayana

-Morus cathayana or hua sang is a deciduous tree in the mulberry family which is native to China, Japan and Korea.
+Morus cathayana or hua sang is a deciduous tree in the mulberry family Moraceae.
+It is native to China, Japan and Korea.

 Description

 Morus cathayana is a deciduous tree usually found in secondary forest and scrubland.
 The tree reaches a height of up to 15 metres (49 feet) and flowers from May to June.
 It produces edible berries and its leaves are made into a tea.